Tim Witherspoon: Post-championship career

 Following the end his second title reign, Witherspoon spent years in litigation against Don King.
 In 1991 won the USBA heavyweight title by defeating fellow contender Carl "The Truth" Williams but lost a points decision to Everett Martin.
 Ring magazine called this inexplicable loss the low point of his career.

 In 1993 Don King settled out of court and paid Witherspoon a million dollars.
 By 1994 Witherspoon had won five fights in a row by knockout.
 Aged 38 he was signed by HBO and matched in high-profile fights with cruiserweight champion Al Cole and the Cuban amateur Jorge Luis González, both of whom he defeated.
 Later in the year he was matched with Ray Mercer but lost a 10-round decision.

 After that loss Witherspoon laid off a year, and when he came back he was outpointed by Larry Donald on HBO, and, in 1998, lost a close decision when outworked by New Zealander Jimmy Thunder before travelling to Poland to be outpointed by Andrew Golota.

 The 43-year-old Witherspoon resurfaced in 2001, knocking out the prospect David Bostice in one round, outpointing Cuban southpaw contender Eliecer Castillo and Syrian Ahmed Abdin, before his revival was ended by Lou Savarese, who stopped him in five rounds.

 Witherspoon also competed in Cedric Kushner's 2003 Thunderbox Heavyweight Tournament, "Fistful of Dollars," but lost in the opening stages.

+Boxing Style

+Like other Philadelphia fighters, such as George Benton, Witherspoon was known for his use of the Philly Shell.
+Witherspoon would switch between the Philly Shell and the cross-armed guard depending on what punches he was defending against.
+Witherspoon used this defense in conjunction with rubber necking, which is turning the head to reduce the impact of punches, and effective counterpunching.

 Life after boxing

-Witherspoon resides near Philadelphia, Pennsylvania, where he trains boxers, including his son, lightweight Tim Witherspoon Jr and many others.
-He has also trained Light Heavyweight champion Clinton Woods in the U.K.
+Witherspoon resides near Philadelphia, Pennsylvania, where he trains boxers, including his son, lightweight Tim Witherspoon Jr. and many others.
+He has also trained light heavyweight champion Clinton Woods in the UK.

 In 2014, Witherspoon published his book with the help of British entrepreneur Kevin Baker and ghost writer Ryan Danes.